-The tap is the very scientific term for the action necessary to separate a shaker that has become stuck together.
-This inevitable sticking happens every time you use the shaker due to shrinking and subsequent expanding metal and/or glass from the sudden temperature changes.
 Haphazardly smacking your shaker won’t do much.
-The trick is where the shaker meets.
-Either metal on metal or glass on metal you need to place pressure there to release it.
+The trick is to “tap” where the shaker meets the other shaker or glass.
+Either metal on metal or glass on metal, you need to place pressure there to release it.

 Practice Makes Perfect